-Author of “Driving Miss Daisy” coming to Emory UniversityMain Quad on Emory University's primary Druid Hills Campus, including the Michael C. Carlos Museum on the right.
+Author of “Driving Miss Daisy” coming to Emory UniversityMain Quad on Emory University's primary Druid Hills Campus.
 Photo obtained via Wikimedia Commons

 The author of the play “Driving Miss Daisy” is coming to Emory University on Wednesday, November 18.

 Playwright and Atlanta native Alfred Uhry will take part in what’s being called a Creativity Conversation at Emory’s Robert W. Woodruff Library, according to a press release.
 The event, taking place at 6:30 p.m., is free and open to the public.

 Uhry graduated from Druid Hills High School.
 He now lives in New York, but said he is looking forward to returning to Atlanta.

 “Atlanta is my home.
 It’s what I know, and what I feel about it,” he is quoted as saying in the press release.
 “Where you grew up, and what you observed then, is something you carry with you.”

 The press release says that the play “Driving Miss Daisy” premiered in 1987 and Uhry later adapted it into the 1989 film.
 “Uhry has received a Pulitzer Prize and an Academy Award (both for ‘Driving Miss Daisy’) and several Tony Awards for his work – the only playwright to win all three awards,” the release says.
 “Two of his other plays, ‘The Last Night of Ballyhoo’ (1996) and ‘Parade’ (a 1998 musical about Leo Frank), along with ‘Daisy,’ are unofficially referred to as his “Atlanta Trilogy” of plays because all are set in the Atlanta area.”

 Here is the full press release from Emory: